IbrahimExe/Raylib_Snake/README.md

-# Raylib 2D - Game Programming Final Project!
+# A Snake close created using Raylib & the BFS Algorithm!
 ### Hello!
 Here is a basic re-creation of the Snake game built in C++ using the Raylib library!

 The game is the same one you know and love!